sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 .. figure:: ptraccel-touchpad.svg
     :align: center

-    Pointer acceleration curve for touchpads"
+    Pointer acceleration curve for touchpads

 The image above shows the touchpad acceleration profile in comparison to the :ref:`ptraccel-linear`.
 The shape of the curve is identical but vertically squashed.